|Get paid for giving your views and opinions on new motorbikes and accessories!

 10. Small parts made from scratch.

 When we had the idea to do this everyone thought it was great.
 The reality is that we could not agree in what order they should be placed or if we had the images required to make the top ten.
-It would be fair to say that these are the most common repairs we see and just a few of what can be a complicated repair.
+It would be fair to say that these are the most common repairs we see and to a certain degree can be complicated to complete.

 Even though plastic welding has been around since the seventies it is still surprising when a faring from that era comes in, how much fibre glass has been used to patch up the damaged areas.
 We were asked if it was possible to repair the plastic panel on a GSX 750 Katana the one with the pop up head light.